landeranalytics/faketables/README.md

 - To use, users must (this means it's probably a shiny module):
   - Add function call to UI
   - Add function call to server to create object

+## Notes

+- If R6, how best to get/set data?
+  - Another R6 class?